3 years since Block shares listed on the ASX: It was set to soar new heights in 2025, until Trump’s tariffs

 The company purports to have penetrated less than 5% of its market and that the market keeps expanding.
 It claims that there is a US$75bn opportunity for the Cash App and $130bn for the Business Division (which it calls Square).
 The Cash App is predominantly used by Millennials and Gen Z, although it is only 34% and 25% penetrated in those demographics.

-Unfortunately, the Tech Wreck has meant that investors have gone cold on ‘growth at any cost’ companies, in other words, companies that are not profitable.
+Unfortunately, the Tech Wreck meant that investors went cold on ‘growth at any cost’ companies, in other words, companies that are not profitable.
+Just when things looked to be turning around with a solid last quarter of 2024, Trump’s tariffs unleashed chaos and uncertainty on the world.

 Block is one to watch